-After the live show has wrapped and Cousin Brucie has thanked the audience, artists, and crew for being part of the Cousin Brucie’s Palisades Park Reunion Show V broadcast — we take a moment to catch up with some of the oldies’ fans in the audience.
+After the live show has wrapped and Cousin Brucie has thanked the audience, artists, and crew for being a part of the Cousin Brucie’s Palisades Park Reunion Show V broadcast — we take a moment to catch up with some of the fans in the audience.

 One of them is Diana from Old Bridge, who states that she’s attended four out of five Cousin Brucie reunion shows.
 To her, “the music is home,” as she remembers listening to Cousin Brucie on the radio as a teenager.
-Diana recalls that when she went off to serve in the military, she taught the tunes to her army buddies who hailed from all around the country.
-To her, it was a special way of bringing a piece of home with her to wherever she went.
+Diana recalls that when she went off to serve in the military, she taught the tunes to her army buddies who hailed from all over the country.
+To her, it was a special way of bringing a piece of home with her wherever she went.

 As we make our way out of the American Stage, we can hear modern melodies blasting from the various tents and stages, accompanying the crowds of people — some holding stuffed animals, cotton candy, or snacks from the many food concessions — still having fun at the fair.

-As we stroll past these crowds, the musical nostalgia we have just experienced through Cousin Brucie’s Palisades Reunion Show V has heightened our senses and we feel at home again, too, especially when we look up in the sky and notice — as the Capris’ just sang — “There’s A Moon Out Tonight!”
+As we stroll past these crowds, the musical nostalgia we have just experienced through Cousin Brucie’s Palisades Park Reunion Show V has heightened our senses and we feel at home again, too, especially when we look up in the sky and notice — as the Capris’ just sang — “There’s A Moon Out Tonight!”

 To learn more about Cousin Brucie’s ’60s on 6 radio program, please go to www.siriusxm.com.
 To find out about Felix Cavaliere’s Rascals, see felixcavalieremusic.com.
 For more information on the 1910 Fruitgum Company, go to 1910fruitgumcompany.com.